Jean-Paul Rodrigue (2017), New York:

 Such dominance brings into question many issues affecting the public

-by a monopoly carrier?) and price (would the monopolist be in a position
+discontinued) and price (the monopolist being in a position

 Other reasons for policy intervention include the desire to limit